codepane/laravel-image-handler/README.md

 public function store()
 {
-    // its take default file name as it is ImageHandler::store($request->file);
+    // its takes the default file name as it is ImageHandler::store($request->file);

-    // in 2nd argument you can pass your custom file name with or without path ImageHandler::store($request->file, 'file_name_with_or_without_path');
+    // in 2nd argument you can pass your custom file name with or without the path ImageHandler::store($request->file, 'file_name_with_or_without_path');
 }
 ```